 - 1. Completed application form with the nonrefundable application fee (fee not required for alumni or students seeking readmission or veterans and active military personnel), and - 2.
 An official transcript issued to Saint Mary's University of Minnesota from the institution posting the applicant's completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
 (An official transcript is one that is sent to the university by the credit-granting institution.
-Transcripts from countries other than the U.S. must be evaluated by a university accepted evaluation source, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards). - 3.
-A reflective essay which includes the following: - a. brief description of the applicant's background, training, and experience; and - b. statement indicating the career goals of the applicant and his or her reasons for seeking admission to the program; and - c. description of the areas the applicant considers to be his or her strengths and areas in which the applicant wishes to develop greater strengths and abilities; and - d. personal information the applicant wishes to share. - 4.
-Letter(s) of recommendation that verify professional and/ or volunteer experience and academic ability; and - 5.
+Transcripts from countries other than the U.S. must be evaluated on a course by course basis by a university accepted evaluation service, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards).
+Evaluations from an approved member of the National Association of Credential Evaluation Services (NACES.org) will also be accepted. - 3.
+A reflective essay which includes the following: - a. brief description of the applicant's background, training, and experience; and - b. statement indicating the career goals of the applicant and their reasons for seeking admission to the program; and - c. description of the areas the applicant considers to be their strengths and areas in which the applicant wishes to develop greater strengths and abilities; and - d. personal information the applicant wishes to share. - Letter(s) of recommendation that verify professional and/ or volunteer experience and academic ability; and - 5.
 A current résumé listing educational background and work experience. - 6.
-Applicants with international transcripts may require an English language proficiency exam (TOEFL, IELTS, PTE, MELAB accepted).
+Applicants with international transcripts may require an English language proficiency exam (TOEFL, IELTS, PTE or MELAB accepted.)